ebb-earl-co/tidal-wave/README.md

   4. Activate the virtual environment and install the required packages (requirements.txt): `(some-virtual-env) $ python3 -m pip install -r requirements.txt`

     * optional packages to follow the coding style and build process; `pyinstaller`, `black`: `(some-virtual-env) $ python3 -m pip install black pyinstaller`
-    * optionally, Rust and cargo in order to build the `pyapp` artifacts
     * optionally, Docker to build the OCI container artifacts
   5. From a Python REPL (or, my preferred method, an iPython session), import all the relevant modules, or the targeted ones for development:
   ```python